cbedu/CppND-Capstone-Snake-Game/README.md

 Multiplayer - multiple users all running their own snake on a single keyboard.
 (Currently at the back due to the size of the work).

-More food types - Different colours to represent different food, E.g. big food, gives more size, poison food, slows snake, anti-food, reduce snake size.
+More food types - Different colours to represent different food, E.g. big food, gives more size, poison food, slows snake, anti-food, reduce snake size. (a list of types rather than just single food check entry)

-Add barriers - walls that have to be navigated around.
+Add barriers - walls that have to be navigated around. (just treat them as stationary bits of snake)

-Levels - load a level map from file that places walls, and initial spawn/food placement.
+Levels - load a level map from file that places walls, and initial spawn/food placement. (level file format idea: https://stackoverflow.com/questions/31755354/c-ascii-game-map#31755576)

 Powerups - E.g. magnetic head to attract food.
+(An extension of same work that "more food types" would require)

-Enemy AI - another snake attempting to eat the food before you.
+Enemy AI - another snake attempting to eat the food before you. (similar to multiplayer)

-Mutex controlled thread for Renderer.
+Mutex controlled thread for Renderer. (potentially a lot of quirks to make it safe)

 ## Rubric completed